 Young Enterprise Programmes

 Young Enterprise are so passionate about embedding personal and business skills in schools that we've designed a whole array of programmes to take you right through the school year, each one building on the next.

-Participants in their final year should look out for an opportunity to progress to the Tenner Challenge in their secondary school.
-Through Tenner they will be able to develop the entrepreneurship behaviours and employability skills introduced in the Fiver Challenge, by starting up their own business with a tenner and trying to have a social impact.
-To find out more go to the tenner website www.tenner.org.uk.
+Participants should look out for an opportunity to progress to the Tenner Challenge in their secondary school.
+Through Tenner aimed at 11 - 19 years, they will be able to further develop their skills introduced by the Fiver Challenge.
+This time they will be starting up their own business with a tenner!
+To find out more visit the Tenner Challenge website www.tenner.org.uk.